mdsebald/cerlc/README.md

   ]
 end

-# Example Code
+# Example: Predefined CRC Algorithm
 crc_defn = :cerlc.init(:crc32_c)

 # data may be a binary or list of bytes
 crc = :cerlc.calc_crc(data, crc_defn)

+# Example: Custom CRC Algorithm
+# Custom CRC parameters: {bits, polynomial, init_value, final_xor_value, reflected}
+custom_defn = cerlc:init({8, 0x1234, 0, 0xFF, false}),

+# Data may be a binary or list of bytes
+crc = :cerlc.calc_crc(data, custom_defn)

 ```

-### A Word on Performance
+### Performance

-cerlc is much slower than Erlang's built in crc32() function and CRC's implemented using 'C' language NIF's.
+cerlc is slower than Erlang's built in crc32() function and CRC's implemented using 'C' language NIF's.
-cerlc is useful for quickly generating CRC's with little code and no other dependencies,
-and the CRC calculation is not in a critical path.
+cerlc is useful for quickly generating CRC's with little code and no other dependencies, and not when CRC calculations are in a critical path.

 ### Sources of CRC Definitions
 [Javascript CRC Calculator](http://www.sunshine2k.de/coding/javascript/crc/crc_js.html)